haynieresearch/cics-process-management/README.md

 of questions that are irrelevant.
 This application should work as is in your development environment, all you need to do is create the VSAM files and add them to your development region.

-I am including in this repository the following files/types:
+### Files/Folders
-COPYLIB - Copybooks
+*COPYLIB - Copybooks
-INFO - CICS Information
+*INFO - CICS Information
-JCL - Job Control Language
+*JCL - Job Control Language
-MAPSET - BMS Mapsets
+*MAPSET - BMS Mapsets
-SOURCE - CICS COBOL Source
+*SOURCE - CICS COBOL Source

 ![Screenshot of the Main Menu](https://raw.githubusercontent.com/Haynie-Research-and-Development/process-management/master/SCREENSHOTS/main_menu.png)